bitstuffing/reminder/README.md

 # Reminder

 ### Description
-Reminder is a widget for Gnome Shell 42, which offers several useful functionalities:
+Reminder is a widget for Gnome Shell 42, which has been migrated to 47.
+It offers several useful functionalities:

 ### Features (currently)
 1. **Pydummy**: Automatically moves the mouse every few seconds in a random pattern to prevent the screen from turning off or to keep an application active.